Remote CONN projects

-After entering your server address and credentials CONN establishes a Secure Shell connection with the server, allowing you to seamlessly open in CONN any projects stored there and further process or analyze your data remotely.
-While working remotely, the CONN gui will behave as if you were working on the server computer directly (but if needed, you may use the menu 'Tools.
+After entering your server address and credentials CONN establishes a Secure Shell connection with the server, allowing CONN to seamlessly open any projects stored there and further process or analyze your data remotely.
+While working remotely, the CONN GUI will behave as if you were working on the server computer directly (but if needed, you may use the menu 'Tools.
 Remote options.
 Copy/Transfer files' to transfer files between your local computer and the server).
 When finished working remotely, select the option 'Project.
 Disconnect from remote' to disconnect from the server.

 To configure CONN to access remote projects follow the steps described in the sections below.